Planning & Community Development - Flood Hazard Mitigation

 Jefferson St. during March 2010 flood

 Flooding can happen anywhere, but certain areas are especially prone to serious flooding.
 To help communities understand their risk, flood maps (Flood Insurance Rate Maps or FIRMs) have been created to show the location of high-risk, moderate-to-low risk, and undetermined-risk areas.
 High-risk areas (also known as Special Flood Hazard Areas or SFHA) have a 1% annual chance of flooding.
-These areas are shown on the flood maps as zones labeled with letters A, AE or V. To view the Flood Insurance Rate Maps, stop by the Braintree Engineering Department office or look online below.
+These areas are shown on the flood maps as zones labeled with letters A, AE or V. To view the Flood Insurance Rate Maps, stop by the Braintree Engineering Department office or try the links below

 When making or extending a property loan (including a home equity loan), lenders are required to make a determination (called a Standard Flood Hazard Determination) as to whether or not the building is in a Special Flood Hazard Area (SFHA).
 All homeowners in Special Flood Hazards Areas with mortgages from federally regulated or insured lenders are required to buy flood insurance.